 sibfox / Shutterstock

-Since then the technology has become incredibly popular and widespread – and it’s easy to see why.
-It offers a way to reduce fraud as well as providing protected access to physical and logistical properties.
+Since then fingerprint sensors have become incredibly popular and widespread – and it is easy to see why.
+Fingerprint sensors offer a way to reduce fraud as well as provide protected access to physical and logistical properties.

-They can be used in one of two ways, for verification or identification.
+Fingerprint scanners can be used in one of two ways, for verification or identification.
 A one-to-one comparison of an individual’s fingerprint sample with a stored reference template is performed if verification is required, to gain entry to a building for example.

-Toshiba first used the sensors in 2007, but it wasn’t until Apple released the iPhone 5S that the technology became more widespread.
+Toshiba first used fingerprint sensors in 2007, but it was not until Apple released the iPhone 5S that the technology became more widespread.
 Not only are they used to verify identification for unlocking a phone, but such sensors are also used to buy apps, or gain entry to apps for baking or payment purposes.

 ktsdesign / Shutterstock

-Such technology could provide a means of identifying and tracking employees allowing the better and more efficient management of the workforce.
+Fingerprint sensor technology could provide a means of identifying and tracking employees allowing the better and more efficient management of the workforce.
 Not only would it show that an individual is present when stated, but it also allows for the automated calculation of the number of hours worked (with the added benefits of reducing paper wastage and the number of human hours spent on manual reconciliation).

 In a government setting, such systems might be utilized to help combat fraud and security breaches, thus safeguarding confidential data and reducing costs.
 It could also provide a flexible and precise means of digital proof of identity for numerous applications such as border control, voter registration and national identification cards.

-References and further reading
+References and Further Reading